 Numerous studies have shown that users faced with a slow website or app are inclined to click away after just a few seconds, highlighting the importance of maintaining quick response times.

 Prevent data loss

-Data loss can have significant consequences ranging from bad user experience and lost revenue, to regulatory issues.
+Volume testing is an efficient way of assessing the risk of data loss during high-volume scenarios.
+Data loss can have significant consequences, ranging from bad user experience and lost revenue, to regulatory issues.

 Develop scalability plans

 Information from volume tests can help determine the most suitable scalability plan for your system.
 For example, is scaling up the way to go, or is scaling out a more appropriate strategy for your needs?

 Being able to scale quickly and efficiently is important not just for the user experience, but also for the health, growth, and security of the business.